 - President, Federal Reserve Bank of San Francisco, 2018–

-A Missouri native, Daly earned a bachelor's degree in economics and philosophy from the University of Missouri-Kansas City in 1985, a master's degree in economics from the University of Illinois Urbana-Champaign in 1987, and a doctorate in economics from Syracuse University in 1994.
-She completed a National Institute on Aging post-doctoral fellowship at Northwestern University in 1996.
+Mary earned a bachelor's degree from the University of Missouri-Kansas City, a master's degree from the University of Illinois Urbana-Champaign, and a Ph.D. from Syracuse University.
+She also completed a National Institute of Aging post-doctoral fellowship at Northwestern University.

-Written by the Federal Reserve Bank of San Francisco.
+Written by the Federal Reserve Bank of San Francisco and updated March 2, 2022.
 See disclaimer.